 EPIC Showcase (Staged Reading) is a presentation of plays written by middle school and high school students providing insight into the issues our youth are grappling with.
 Readings are performed by Silk Road Rising’s company of actors.

-Detour Guide by Karim Nagi (solo production) This one-man musical takes us on an alternative tour of the Arab World & Arab America.
-Using lyrics, percussion & an urban soundscape, master storyteller Karim Nagi guides us through a social and political labyrinth, extolling the virtues of revolution, immigration, and hummus along the way.
+Detour Guide by Karim Nagi (solo production) This one-man musical, co-produced with Stage Left Theatre, takes us on an alternative tour of the Arab World & Arab America.
+Using lyrics, percussion & an urban soundscape, master storyteller and musician Karim Nagi guides us through a social and political labyrinth, extolling the virtues of revolution, immigration, and hummus along the way.

 Our annual Member Salon is an opportunity to mingle with other supporters of Silk Road Rising at a wine & cheese reception.
 Experience select scenes from a new work of art and engage with us in a dialogue about the artistic process.